Back

 Enhanced engagement

-People engage more with content that’s relevant to them.
-You probably don’t need me to tell you that.
-But the scale of improvement might surprise you.
+People engage more with content that's relevant to them.
 Personalised emails get 6 times higher transaction rates than generic ones.

 Improved conversion rates